Last Updated: February 11, 2022

 Automate as Much as Possible

-Not only can you automate inventory and ordering, but your POS solution can also help with payroll, scheduling, accounting, loyalty programs, and much more.
+Not only can you automate inventory and ordering, but your retail POS solution can also help with employee time-tracking for payroll, scheduling, accounting, loyalty programs, and much more.
 Try to automate as much as possible from the beginning to streamline operations once open.
 Be open to technology; overall, it will save you time and offer more peace of mind when you’re not physically on site.

 How to Start a Retail Store with KORONA POS